grafana/grafana/docs/sources/alerting/alerting-limitations.md

 Grafana alerting system can retrieve alerting and recording rules **stored** in most available Prometheus, Loki, Mimir and Alertmanager compatible data sources.

-It might not be able to fetch alerting rules from all other supported data sources at this time.
+It does not support reading or writing alerting rules from any other data sources but the ones previously mentioned at this time.

 ## Prometheus version support